Hot Lake Hotel: 1934–1990: Fire and decline

 Dr. Phy, the central manager and owner of the property, died in 1931 of pneumonia.
 On May 7, 1934, a fire destroyed the majority of the building's west wing, completely demolishing the wood structures of the hotel; the 65000 sqft brick portion of the building, however, survived the fire.
 Prior to the fire, the building had contained nearly 300 rooms and dining areas for over 1,000 guests.
 From then on, business at the hotel declined, and eventually the hospital area on the third floor was the only functioning business.

 A flight school and nurse's training center was established at the hotel in 1939 during World War II, and U.S. Route 30 was later built, with Oregon Route 203 branching off of it and running right by the front of the hotel grounds.
 In 1941, the property was acquired by A.J.
-Roth, and was converted into a nursing home for the aged in 1951, and later an asylum.
-The building functioned as the asylum and rest home until 1974 when ownership of the building changed, and a short-lived restaurant and night club was opened, which operated unsuccessfully for two years; rumors of hauntings plagued the building from the late 1970s onward.
+Roth, and was converted into a nursing home for the aged in 1951.
+The building functioned as a rest home until 1974 when ownership of the building changed, and a short-lived restaurant and night club was opened, which operated unsuccessfully for two years.

-In the mid-1980s, Dr. Lyle Griffith purchased the property and used one corner of the hotel as a bath house; by 1991, the bath house closed down, and the hotel was abandoned, falling prey to local vandals and the elements; however, an RV park constructed in 1989 operated adjacent to the hotel.
+In the mid-1980s, Dr. Lyle Griffith purchased the property and used one corner of the hotel as a bath house; by 1991, the bath house closed down, and the hotel was abandoned, falling prey to local vandals and the elements; however, an RV park constructed in 1988 operated adjacent to the hotel about a ½ mile away.

 1991–2002: Abandonment

 The building sat abandoned and decrepit for over a fifteen-year period, in spite of having been purchased by the Seattle-based B.B.R.
 Holdings corporation.
-Various stories circulated concerning reported hauntings in the hotel— it has been rumored to be haunted by vacationers, a gardener who committed suicide, and residents who lived in the building during its use as an insane asylum.
-When the hotel was originally constructed it acquired a piano formerly owned by Robert E. Lee's wife, which was said to play all by itself up on the third floor.

-Other reports of screaming and crying were reported by owner Donna Pattee and caretaker Richard Owens coming from the hospital's surgery room, as well as rocking chairs moving at their own accord; Pattee and her husband owned the property in the 1970s when it was a restaurant; both they and Owens lived on the second floor of the building at the time.
-Local rumors and legend concerning the hotel were pervasive, and in 2001 the property was featured on the ABC documentary series The Scariest Places on Earth.
+In 2001, the property was featured on the ABC documentary series The Scariest Places on Earth.
+During this period the building was heavily vandalized with all 250+ windows broken, parts of the roof and floor missing, and it was completely abandoned.